starpeace-project/starpeace-documentation-website/README.md

 ## License

-Repository is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+All content of starpeace-website-client-assets is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).